Keep In Mind

 Fogler Library is the home of the only Patent and Trademark Resource Center (PTRC) in Maine.
 This service, offered in partnership with the U.S. Patent and Trademark Office, provides all the resources required to search for U.S. patents and trademarks, as well as Maine trade and service marks.
 For more information visit our LibGuide, call the PTRC representative at 207-581-1681.

 A versatile spatial data and geographic information systems (GIS) work station is available for your research.
 Located on the first floor of the Fogler Library, it can be used to create maps color-coded to correspond to spatial distribution of your chosen data.
 Maps from the Library’s collections, or that you provide, can be copied by Library staff or raster-scanned on a color digitizer in the Media Resource Center/Learning Materials Center.
 A large-format color plotter provides quality output up to 3 to 5 Feet wide and of any practical length.
 Assistance is available for locating socioeconomic data in all formats.
-GIS software available at the Library’s GeoScan work station:
+Spatial software available on computers in the Library’s Information Commons:

-• MapInfo Selection of geographic databases available: Delorme Topo USA
+• MapInfo Selection of geographic databases available: Delorme Topo North America

 • DeLorme 3-D Topo Quads